Dev-X25874/Gati/docs/NewBoard.md

 Check if the resolution in the last line is 1280x1024p60; if it is not, get the bridge's firmware reflashed.
 A newer version of Rah may have modified the resolution; check with the Gati team.

 #### 4. IP conflicts
 When starting up the board, your IP might clash with others, and your SSH will lag, or the board might disconnect.
-To make sure that doesn't happen, we use avahi-daemon.
+To make sure that doesn't happen, we use [macacetamol](https://github.com/bojle/macacetamol).
+Follow the instructions from macacetamol repo.
+After it's done, we will use avahi-daemon to set your name for SSH, so you don't have to use IP address every time you SSH to your board.
 ```
 sudo apt install avahi-daemon
 systemctl start avahi-daemon.service